 The first step is figuring out who you are and want to be a professional.
 Determining your values and passions will help you narrow down your career path and think about where you want to be one, five, or even ten years down the road.
 To generate ideas, ask yourself some of these questions:

 - What motivates me?

-- What topics can others come to me for insights and ideas?
+- List topics others can come to you for insights and ideas

 - What is my desired industry for expertise/thought leadership?

 - Distinguish your strengths and weaknesses